 Research Assistant, IHCEA

-Research Project Associate, Fine Phenotyping Lab
+Capability Research Associate, Fine Phenotyping Lab

 Faye has a degree in Biological Sciences from University College London (UCL).
 She completed a science internship at Royal Botanic Gardens, Kew, working primarily on the conservation of threatened native orchids, utilizing their vital relationship with mycorrhizal fungi.
 Faye’s interest in agriculture was sparked by her previous role as a Scientific Technician at Rothamsted Research, conducting experiments to investigate herbicide resistance in black-grass.
 In her current role with CHAP, Faye is based at CHAP’s Fine Phenotyping Lab at Rothamsted Research.
 As a keen gardener, Faye is a big Monty Don fan.
 She also loves making - and eating - fermented foods like kimchi and sauerkraut with her own home-grown produce.

 Research Assistant, Fine Phenotyping Lab